yasinodabasi/Kaizen_Case_Study/README.md

 Example Usage

 Campaign Code Verification

 Run the application.

 Choose the option for campaign code verification.

 Enter an 8-character code.

 The application will tell you if the code is valid or not.

 Receipt JSON File Processing

 Run the application.

 Choose the option to process a JSON file.

 Select your JSON file when prompted.

 The processed receipt information will be displayed.

 Project Structure

 Here's a quick rundown of the key files in this repository:

 Program.cs: The main entry point of the application.

 CodeGenerator.cs: Contains the logic for generating and verifying campaign codes.

 ReceiptScanner.cs: Handles the processing of receipt JSON files.

 Line.cs: A class representing a line in the receipt.

+Contact
+If you have any questions or need further assistance, don't hesitate to contact me at yasnodabasi@gmail.com